bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 And this little thing about buried consensus rules is somewhere on the to-do list of that giant project of okay what are we going to do?
 Like is there some threshold that we say if this alien shows up?
 I guess in general we need a scenario what to do with the aliens.
 The aliens might have extreme hash power.
-They might be able to just completely double spend everyone on the planet because they have some alien ASIC that can double spend any block at any depth and they can create Bjorks out of spike.
+They might be able to just completely double spend everyone on the planet because they have some alien ASIC that can double spend any block at any depth and they can create re-orgs out of spite.
 Or the secret government agency basically.
 It might be useful to have a plan for that.
 I just think that this won't be the most interesting part of the plan because it's a really bad situation.